What is the Wisconsin All Academies Military Ball?

 Overnight parking is $18.

-Valet parking is also available for an added fee.
+Valet parking is $21 for Event Parking.

 Two public garages are within 1 block: 770 N. Jefferson St